scohe001/Sorting/README.md

 Counting Sort
 -----------

 Assume for this problem that you have a set of Midterm scores for a class (where the midterm was out of 100 and there were no partial points so everything is integers).
-Write a function to sort the scores using Bucket Sort.
+Write a function to sort the scores using Counting Sort.

 *🍲 for 💭:How long should the array be for this sort?*